wellyshen/react-cool-starter/README.md

 Now the app should be running at [http://localhost:8080/](http://localhost:8080/)

+> Note: You can change the port number that you want from `./package.json`.

 ## NPM Script Commands

 I use [better-npm-run](https://github.com/benoror/better-npm-run) to manage the scripts in a better way, which also provides the compatibility of cross-platform.
 All of the scripts are listed as following: